longuyen97/bayesian-sentiment-analysis/README.md

 ## Bayesian sentiment analysis

 This is a natural language processing project with the goal to employ Bayes Theorem to classify text documents.
+The focus of this machine learning model is speed, explainability and portability (implementable in every programming language without extra effort).

+The algorithm was used primarily on

 Since the algorithm is stochastic, the result may vary.
-Following settings were tested and used on processing data:
+Following settings were tested:
-- Lucene's standard Tokenizer .
-- Lower case text.
-So weird capitalization of users won't play a major role.
+- [Lucene](https://github.com/apache/lucene-solr)'s standard Tokenizer with Porter Stemming, removing stop words, removing HTML tags, lower case texts.
 - 2-Gram model.
 From `"I like Tesla"` we will get `["I", "like", "Tesla", "I_like", "like_Tesla"]`.
-- Remove english stop words.
-Words like `"I", "that", "he", "she"` do not provide very much entropy and can be safely removed.
+This step can sometimes improve the performance hugely since bayesian inference ignores completely that order of words, which however can very important for the linguistic understanding of a text document.
+- Removing HTML tags with [JSoup](https://github.com/jhy/jsoup)
 - 75% training data, 25% testing data.
-All data splits are balanced, that means the amount of positive tweets is the same as the amount of negative tweets.
+All data splits are balanced, the labels are equally distributed to avoid bias.

 Improvement suggestion:
 - Incorperate [Term frequency–inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to weight each token importance.